HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/duplication.md

 !!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change at the DNA-level"?"

     It means that protein variant descriptions should be derived from comparing the variant protein sequence with the reference protein sequence.
 Knowledge on the underlying change at the DNA level should not be used.
-E.g. when MetTrpSerSerSerHisAsp.. changes to MetTrpSerSerSer**<span class="spotlight">Ser</span>**HisAsp.. this is described as p.Ser5dup.
-The information that at the DNA level the change is ..ATGTGGTCCAGTTCCCACGAT.. to ..ATGTGGTCCAGT**<span class="spotlight">AGT</span>**TCCCACGAT.., so the codon for Ser4 is duplicated, is not used; the description p.Ser4dup is not correct.
+E.g. when MetTrpSerSerSerHisAsp.. changes to MetTrpSerSerSer**<code class="spot1">Ser</code>**HisAsp.. this is described as p.Ser5dup.
+The information that at the DNA level the change is ..ATGTGGTCCAGTTCCCACGAT.. to ..ATGTGGTCCAGT**<code class="spot1">AGT</code>**TCCCACGAT.., so the codon for Ser4 is duplicated, is not used; the description p.Ser4dup is not correct.